 Congratulations, you have been assigned or selected to live in a triple, quad or apartment unit.

 - Work to get to know each of your roommates

 - Include all roommate when setting expectations for the space.
 Make sure that your opinion is communicated verbally or in another manner.
 Completing the Roommate Success Plan individually and then coming to an agreement on answers can help each voice be heard.

 - Majority does not rule.
 Each occupants opinion matters and each occupant has the right to have a safe living environment conducive to sleep and study.
 If one person in your living situation is not okay with something that interferes with safety, sleep, or study, then it should not be allowed in the space.
-Please see Residents' Rights and Responsibilities on page 18 of the Residence Hall Handbook.
+Please see Residents' Rights and Responsibilities in the Residence Hall Handbook.

 - Do not forget to discuss expectations for common living rooms, bathrooms, or kitchens (apartments).

 - Be sure to discuss what "clean" means to each person.
 Definitions can vary greatly and misunderstandings can result.
 Remember you may have to compromise and/or adjust your expectations to be realistic for all parties involved.